 Australian Rail Track Corporation

 ARTC is the delivery agency for Inland Rail and is the first point of contact for questions about the project and community consultation.

 Post: ARTC Inland Rail

 SYDNEY NSW 2001

-Department of Infrastructure and Regional Development Inland Rail
+Department of Infrastructure, Regional Development and Cities Inland Rail

 Phone: 02 6274 6683